ON GETTING OUT OF STUCK

 “Casiodrone” and “Wedding Song" © 2021 and used with kind permission by Daniel Thomas – https://sheepscar.bandcamp.com/album/codeine

-Thanks to Lois Kiedan, Louise Lawson, Tate, Conor Walker, The National Library of Scotland, Live Art Development Agency, and especially to Mark Godber, Graeme Miller, and Tana West for being kind enough to let me use our conversations again.
+Thanks to Charles Ballas, Lois Kiedan, Louise Lawson, Tate, Conor Walker, The National Library of Scotland, Live Art Development Agency, and especially to Mark Godber, Graeme Miller, and Tana West for being kind enough to let me use our conversations again.

 This podcast was created whilst working with students from the Royal Conservatoire’s Fair Access programmes.